Indonesian patrol confronts Chinese ship in economic zone

-The agency sent a patrol ship that closed within a kilometer (.6 miles) of the Chinese coast guard vessel and they both communicated to affirm their position and their nation’s claims to the area, said Aan Kurnia, chief of the Indonesian Maritime Security Agency.
+The agency sent a patrol ship that closed within a kilometer (0.6 mile) of the Chinese coast guard vessel and they communicated to affirm their position and their nation’s claims to the area, said Aan Kurnia, chief of the Indonesian Maritime Security Agency.

 “We asked them to move out as it was Indonesia’s EEZ.
-But they insisted that it is China’s nine-dash line territory.
-Our officers at the vessel argued with them until they moved out” while Kurnia reported the incident to Indonesian government ministers, he said.
+But they insisted that it is China’s nine-dash- line territory.
+Our officers at the vessel argued with them until they moved out,” Kurnia said.
+He said he reported the incident to Indonesian government ministers.

-“Finally the Chinese coast guard vessel finally off from North Natuna Sea on Monday 11.20 a.m.,” he said.
+“The Chinese coast guard vessel finally left the North Natuna Sea on Monday at 11:20 a.m.,” he said.

 China’s “nine-dash line” delineates its claim to virtually the entire South China Sea.
 A 2016 international arbitration ruling involving the Philippines invalidated most of China’s sweeping claims in the sea, but China has ignored the ruling and called it a sham.